-If your organization has products that offer different options for the same product, such as apparel sizes or chair color, then using Parent/Child Items may be a useful option for you.
+If your organization has products that offer different options for the same product, such as sizing or color, then using Parent/Child Items may be a useful option for you.
 Child Items is a way of organizing your products to create a clean and convenient shopping experience for your customers.
 Below is an example screenshot of a common situation.
 A company has a chair that comes in many different color choices:

 The following screenshot is what that same chair would look like when using the Parent/Child Item set-up: